Employee Stock Purchase Plan (ESPP)

 What Is an Employee Stock Purchase Plan (ESPP)?

-An employee stock purchase plan, also known as an ESPP, is a company program.
-This program allows participating employees to buy company stock at a discount.
+An employee stock purchase plan, also known as an ESPP, is a company program that allows participating employees to buy company stock at a discount.

-Employees participating in these plans take a deduction on their payroll to finance these discounts.
+Employees participating in these plans take a payroll deduction to finance these discounts.
 As this amount builds up, more stock will be available to be purchased at a discount price between the offering date and the purchase date.

 During a purchase date, the company will use all deducted funds to purchase any stocks in the company on behalf of the participants.
 This system allows them to support their own company and purchase stocks to benefit themselves and the company.